8 Best Destinations for Trout Fishing in the U.S. [Plus Bonus Destinations Below]

 Article Tags: Fishing | Fly Fishing

-If you’re headed to the river and want to try someplace new, here are the best trout fishing spots in the United States.
-Plus, some notable mentions below!
+If you’re headed to the river and want to try someplace new, here are the best trout fishing spots in the United States– plus some notable mentions that might be a little closer to home!

 The Best Trout Fishing In The United States

 The United States is a vast country, made up of very distinctive climates and geographies.
 From the stunning red canyons of Colorado to the crystal-clear mountain lakes of the Wind Rivers to the beaver flows of New Hampshire, you can find lots of fly-fishing destinations that have excellent fish action.
-Here they are:
+Trout are found in nearly every state in the US, but these destinations are the most spectacular for their beauty and the quality of the fishing.

 Frying Pan River, Colorado